Cancer registry: Sweden

+United Kingdom

+The UK's National Cancer Register is maintained by the National Cancer Registration and Analysis Service (NCRAS), which is one of the two disease registration services operating within the National Disease Registration Service (NDRS).
+The service is part of the NHS in England.
+Individuals who do not want their personal information to be included in the register are able to opt out.

 United States

 SEER Registries

 The Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute collects and publish data on cancer incidence and survival throughout the United States.
 The information from population-based cancer registries covers approximately 28 percent of the US population.
-This coverage includes 26 percent of African Americans, 41 percent of Hispanics, 43 percent of American Indians and Alaska Natives, 54 percent of Asians, and 71 percent of Hawaiian/Pacific Islanders.
+This coverage includes 26 percent of African Americans, 41 percent of Hispanics, 43 percent of Native Americans and Alaska Natives, 54 percent of Asians, and 71 percent of Hawaiian/Pacific Islanders.
 The SEER program population-based cancer registries include Arizona Indians, Cherokee Nation, Connecticut, Detroit, Georgia Center for Cancer Statistics (Atlanta, Great Georgia, and Rural Georgia), Greater Bay Area Cancer Registry (San Francisco-Oakland and San Jose-Monterey), Greater California, Hawaii, Iowa, Kentucky, Los Angeles, Louisiana, New Jersey, New Mexico, Seattle-Puget Sound, and Utah.
 Selection of the geographic areas is based on the ability to operate and maintain a high quality population-based cancer reporting system.

 National Program of Cancer Registries (NPCR)

-This is a USA-based program with state-based cancer registries that collect, analyze and report cancer cases and deaths to a central cancer registry.
+The National Program of Cancer Registries is a U.S.-based program with state-based cancer registries that collect, analyze, and report cancer cases and deaths to a central cancer registry.
 NPCR was established in 1992 and administered by the CDC.
-NPCR supports central cancer registries in 45 states, District of Columbia, Puerto Rico, and the U.S. Pacific Island Jurisdictions (covers approximately 96% of the U.S. population).
-State Cancer Registries monitor cancer trends, determine cancer patterns, direct planning and evaluation of cancer control programs, help set priorities for allocating health resources, promote research, and provide information on cancer incidence.
+NPCR supports central cancer registries in 46 states, the District of Columbia, Puerto Rico, the U.S. Pacific Islands, and the U.S. Virgin Islands.
+This data covers approximately 97% of the U.S. population.
+State cancer registries monitor cancer trends, determine cancer patterns, direct planning and evaluation of cancer control programs, help set priorities for allocating health resources, promote research, and provide information on cancer incidence.
 The data collected helps public health professionals understand and address the cancer burden.
-The ninth volume of Cancer Incidence in Five Continents, published by International Agency for Research on Cancer, includes cancer incidence data from 32 NPCR-funded registries.
+The twelfth volume of Cancer Incidence in Five Continents, published by the International Agency for Research on Cancer, includes cancer incidence data from 32 NPCR-funded registries.
 NPCR's future direction is to expand the use of information technology designed to support, improve, and enhance the management and exchange of electronic data in cancer surveillance.

 National Firefighter Registry

 Due to the lack of central and comprehensive sources of data, research on cancer rates amongst firefighters has been challenging.
-On July 7, 2018, Congress passed the Firefighter Cancer Registry Act of 2018 requiring the Centers for Disease Control and Prevention to create the National Firefighter Registry designed to collect data on cancer rates among U.S. firefighters.
+On July 7, 2018, Congress passed the Firefighter Cancer Registry Act of 2018 requiring the Centers for Disease Control and Prevention to create the National Firefighter Registry for Cancer designed to collect data on cancer rates among U.S. firefighters.